Manvendra5/Mark1/README.md

 # About The Project

 A CLI app made with nodeJS.
 This quiz is about how well do you know me.
-You will be asked questions about me and if your answer is right you will get one and if wrong a point will be deducted from your score.
+You will be asked questions about me and if your answer is right you will get one point.
 You can't score less than zero 😝.

 ## What's a CLI?